 Lasers have become the main non-invasive subcutaneous fat reduction method.
 Low-level laser light (LLLI) reduces subcutaneous abdominal fat.

-Calorie counting, green tea extract, high-fiber diets, and chromium are the main non-invasive ways to reduce waist circumference.
+Calorie counting, green tea extract, high-fibre diets, and chromium are the main non-invasive ways to reduce waist circumference.
 These approaches diminish appetite and intestinal digestion.

 Exercise itself decreases abdominal fat by increasing energy expenditure through caloric restriction.
-Moderate aerobic exercise such as walking also helps individuals burn additional calories while performing their daily activities.
+Moderate aerobic exercise, such as walking, helps individuals burn additional calories while performing their daily activities.

 Additional non-invasive treatments, such as low-level laser irradiation and granulocyte colony-stimulating factor (GCSF) therapy, have shown promising results in reducing intraabdominal fat.